hunters landing

 Number of units: 194

-Project Status: Completed
+Project Status: Completed in 2017

 The façade is realized as an architecture of two fabrics, separated into the lower half and the upper half.
 The lower half is a tricolor brick wall, recalling the mosaic linearity of Brownstone townhouses neighboring side by side.
 Each brick wall is divided by a dark metal reveal, and every double-story window is projected with an aluminum frame.
 Private balconies, also of metal, extrude spontaneously from the grid work spanning the bottom façade.
 What emerges is a new revolution of the everyday brick building.